Vandivier/afterecon/content/2016-11-01-short-essay-regarding-the-use-of-knowledge-in-political-economy-paretian-insight-into-a-hayekian-challenge.md

 ---
-title: Short Essay Regarding: \"The Use of Knowledge in Political Economy: Paretian Insight into a Hayekian Challenge\"
+title: "Short Essay Regarding: \"The Use of Knowledge in Political Economy: Paretian Insight into a Hayekian Challenge\""
 date: 2016-11-01 15:00:24
 author: John Vandivier
 ---